riscv-software-src/riscof/docs/source/plugins.rst

             --test-signature=$(*).signature.output \
             $(<)

-Then these commands are rewritten to work with the python substitution variables.
+Then these commands are rewritten to work with the Python substitution variables.
 Hence variables such as ``$$(<)`` are replaced with ``${asm}`` in compile and ``$test_bin`` in the run commands.
 The ``$$@`` in compile is replaced with ``${test_bin}``.
 This ensures that the binary file is appropriately created.
 The values for ``march`` and ``mabi`` was defied in the old framework in the